 Project Description: Located at the edge of Delhi, Ghazipur is home to the city’s largest wholesale food markets.
-Selling vegetables, flowers, poultry, fish and mutton to the rest of the city, these markets directly employ the residences next to them.
-In the background, however, stands Asia’s tallest landfill, a major health hazard for the residents of the neighbourhood.
+Selling vegetables, flowers, poultry, fish and mutton to the rest of the town, these markets directly employ the residences next to them.
+In the background, however, stands Asia’s tallest landfill, a significant health hazard for the neighbourhood’s residents.
 Plans to eliminate it have been met with conflicts with the locals whose livelihoods depend on the existence of the landfill.

-The proposal aims to turn Ghazipur into a neighbourhood that would be able to independently sustain its occupants in times of a break in the city’s food supply chain.
-It also seeks to slowly convert the landfill, while at the same time encouraging the gradual social upliftment of the rag pickers community to formalised waste segregation and sorting.
-This is done in 4 stages; starting from instant solutions such as the erection of walls to prevent landslides of garbage, gradual covering up of the landfill while accommodating the livelihood transfer of the rag-picking community, using the newly available space for civic infrastructure, and finally using up the remainder of the transformed landfill as grazing land to support the dairy industry.
+The proposal aims to turn Ghazipur into a neighbourhood that could independently sustain its occupants during a break in the city’s food supply chain.
+It also seeks to slowly convert the landfill while at the same time encouraging the gradual social upliftment of the rag pickers community to formalise waste segregation and sorting.
+This is done in 4 stages, starting from instant solutions such as the erection of walls to prevent landslides of garbage, gradual covering up of the landfill while accommodating the livelihood transfer of the rag-picking community, using the newly available space for civic infrastructure, and finally using up the remainder of the transformed landfill as grazing land to support the dairy industry.